 For over 100 years, Girl Scouting has been a powerful force in the lives of millions of girls–instilling in them increased self-confidence in their decision-making abilities and their capacity to become strong leaders in their own lives and communities.
 Girl Scouts are more likely to make healthy life choices and less likely to believe in negative and gender-based messages about career options.

 We serve girls in every economic class.
 We serve girls in foster care, girls disenfranchised by their parents being incarcerated, those who have been exploited, undocumented or newly immigrated, those experiencing economic and social poverty, as well as girls from families who provide great support to their daughters’ development.
 We serve 18 distinct Native American populations, both on reservations and in urban centers.

-Girl Scouts provides a nurturing space and opportunities to learn new things and build their confidence, character and skills for success in the world.
-From traditional troops and independent experiences, to community programs, specialized events, we provide a safe space for girls to grow and share new experiences, develop core values and contribute to society.
+Girl Scouts provides a nurturing space and opportunities to learn new things and build their confidence, character, and skills for success in the world.
+From traditional troops and independent experiences to community programs and specialized events, we provide a safe space for girls to grow and share new experiences, develop core values and contribute to society.

 Here you will find information on specific initiatives aimed at making Girl Scouting available to all girls everywhere.

 Across the country, 1.7 million children—half of them under the age of 10—have a parent in prison, according to the advocacy group The Sentencing Project.
 Girls with incarcerated mothers face particular obstacles, but Girl Scouts believe that lack of access to leadership development programs shouldn't be among them.

 The Girl Scouts Beyond Bars (GSBB) program was established in Arizona in 1994 and, along with several other councils, has grown to serve thousands of girls across the country.
 GSBB equips girls ages 5 to 17 whose mothers are incarcerated with the tools they'll need to succeed while also strengthening the mother/daughter bond through regular visits.